cromwellsimon/Godot-DotNet-CustomResourceRegistry/README.md

-# Godot Mono Custom Resource Registry Plugin
+# Godot DotNet Custom Resource Registry Plugin

 This is a Godot C# plugin that registers custom C# resources and custom nodes for Godot.
 This plugin serves as a workaround for the Godot engine's [C# resource missing in context menu issue](https://github.com/godotengine/godot/issues/27470).